unepwcmc/NRT/README.md

 * Create the tables you named by hand.
 Using the example above, these would be `nrt_development` and `nrt_test`.

-Most secrets you may need are [here](https://docs.google.com/a/peoplesized.com/document/d/1dYMO3PJhRlTDQ2BEUUOcLwqX0IfJ5UP_UYyfQllnXeQ/).
+Most secrets you are [here](https://docs.google.com/a/peoplesized.com/document/d/1dYMO3PJhRlTDQ2BEUUOcLwqX0IfJ5UP_UYyfQllnXeQ/).

 ## Running the application